starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/intro.rst

         - :ref:`Set up your environment <quickstart>`.
         - Ensure your Cairo version is at least ``0.4.0`` (you can check your version by running ``cairo-compile --version``).
-        - In order to follow this tutorial you should have basic familiarity with writing Cairo code.
+        - To follow this tutorial, you should have basic familiarity with writing Cairo code.
 For example, read the first few pages of the ":ref:`Hello, Cairo <hello_cairo>`" tutorial.